Tribute to Congressman James Clyburn

 From his humble beginnings as the son of a Pentecostal preacher, a carpenter, a public school teacher and a civil rights organizer, Jim Clyburn has stood at the crossroads of civil rights, racial justice and economic opportunity for all Americans.

-As the third-ranking leader in the House of Representatives, no one is better prepared and positioned to lead our nation during these trying times when Congress must assume greater responsibility and reassert its constitutional authority, and as presidential hopefuls maneuver to better understand and connect with the hopes, aspirations and suffering of the American people.
+As Majority Whip, the third-ranking leader in the House of Representatives, no one is better prepared and positioned to lead our nation during these trying times when Congress must assume greater responsibility and assert its constitutional authority, and as presidential hopefuls maneuver to better understand and connect with the pain and aspirations of the American people.
 Congressman Clyburn is one of handful of great civil rights leaders living and leading today.
 We salute him recognizing his outsized role in changing the face of Congress in the most recent election.

-We honor him as a powerful leader and our ally who will continue to pry open the American vault of opportunity until we have made real, as Dr. King said, "the promise of democracy", "to rise from the dark and desolate valley of segregation to the sunlit path of racial justice".
+We will honor these powerful leaders as our allies who will continue to pry open the American vaults of opportunity until we have made real, as Dr. King said, "the promise of democracy" and "to rise from the dark and desolate valley of segregation to the sunlit path of racial justice".

 Please help us pay tribute these great Americans by becoming a sponsor or making a tax-deductible contribution to the Summit for Civil Rights - Click here for sponsorship options -

 and by attending the Summit for Civil rights on May 2 and 3.
 Click here to register on line for the Summit and the reception.

 The Summit and Reception will be held at the